 Flemmings, though, isn’t persuaded by the company’s reassurances, and believes a union is the only way to protect her own welfare.
 “I’m a 54-year-old with a 14-year-old son,” she said.
 “I thank God that I had a son at 40, but I have to maintain my health.
 If I am not able to go to the doctor and make sure that things are okay, my son will be left here for somebody else to take care of.”

-An earlier version of this piece stated that Maximus workers had an out-of-pocket maximum of $2500.
+An earlier version of this piece stated that Maximus workers had an out-of-pocket maximum of $2500 and that .
 The piece has been corrected.